IzzyLeech/Moto-Junkie/README.md

 ### Tables

-The table section gives an detail account of the rider championship table and the constructor championship.
-The rider table will give information on all riders and how many points were scored in each races.
-All points will totaled to determine their place in the table.
-Colors of gold, silver and bronze will determine podium place and violet will mean retired(did not finish races).
-P and F will also partner the rider placement who accomplish the requirment.
-An annotation table will give meaning to pole position, fastest lap and retired.
-The constructor table will demostrated the same function of the rider except it been for the manufactors.
-A hover effect can be use on the table to highlight the row that is being viewed for ease of tracking the inforamtion.
+The table section gives a detailed account of the rider championship table and the constructor championship.
+The rider table will give information on all riders and how many points were scored in each race.
+All points will be totaled to determine their place in the table.
+Colors of gold, silver, and bronze will determine podium place and violet will mean retired(did not finish races).
+P and F will also partner with the rider placement who accomplish the requirements.
+An annotation table will give meaning to pole position, fastest lap, and retired.
+The constructor table will demonstrate the same function of the rider except it has been for the manufacturers.
+A hover effect can be used on the table to highlight the row that is being viewed for ease of tracking the information.

 ![Table Section](wireframe/table-section.png)